feathersjs-ecosystem/feathers-permissions/README.md

 The following options are available:

-- `roles` - A list of roles to check
+- `roles` - A list of roles to check or a function that takes the hook `context` and returns a list of roles
 - `entity` (default: `user`) - The name of the entity (`params[entity]`)
 - `field` (default: `permissions`) - The name of the permissions field.
 Can be a comma separated string of permissions or an array or permissions.
 - `error` - If set to `false` will not throw a `Forbidden` error but instead set `params.permitted` to `true` or `false`.
 Useful for chaining permission hooks.